This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 - Reduce prevalence and impact of family violence.

-- Section 26 of the was amended in 2017 to require councils to include in their municipal public health and wellbeing plans the measures the council proposes to take to reduce family violence.
+- Section 26 of the Victorian Public Health and Wellbeing Act was amended in 2017 to require councils to include in their municipal public health and wellbeing plans the measures the council proposes to take to reduce family violence.

 Figure 6: Timeline of key strategies, plans and events in primary prevention since the Royal Commission